GorazdKikelj/pycentral-log/README.md

 }
 ```

-4. Create a csv file if you will select APs from CSV.
+4. Or create a csv file if you will select APs from CSV.

 ### Package structure